-Command Function \$nI (cont.) defined through the breakpoint address register (see \$nB above).
+Command Function \$nI (Cont.) defined through the breakpoint address register (see \$nB above).
 This swapping process occurs upon execution of the G command when the debugging session is initiated or upon execution of the G or P command when task execution is resumed from a breakpoint location (see section 3.6).
 This register is initialized by ODT to BPT instructions, i.e., op code 000003(8). \$nG Breakpoint proceed count register n.
 One of eight (n) locations which may be set by the user to a proceed count value (k) through the kP command or the \$nG/k <cr> command.
 The proceed count value set in each of these locations is associated with a given breakpoint address, as defined by the user in the breakpoint address register (see \$nB above).
 It is sometimes useful, for example, to set a breakpoint in a loop.
 After the breakpoint occurs, the user may type the kP command (see section 3.6) to resume execution.
 The program then executes through the loop k number of times before again recognizing the breakpoint.
 Each time the breakpoint location is encountered, the proceed count value in the associated register location is decremented.
 When the count reaches zero (0), the breakpoint is again recognized, suspending user task execution and transferring control to ODT for any desired debugging operations.
-This register is initialized by ODT to one (1).</cr> ŞnV SST vector register n.
-One of eight (n) locations which contain entry-point addresses of ODT routines for handling synchronous system traps that occur during user program execution as a result of certain hardware-detected errors and programming conditions.
+This register is initialized by ODT to one (1).</cr> \$nV SST vector register n.
+One of eight (n) locations that contain entry-point addresses of ODT routines for handling synchronous system traps.
+These traps occur during user program execution as a result of certain hardware-detected errors and programming conditions.
 The value n refers to a given SST vector address location, as listed below.
 Each of these locations contains a pointer to an ODT error-handling routine which evaluates the SST error condition and prints out an appropriate console error message (see section 5.2).
-Value n SST Vector Register 0 - Odd address reference in word instruction.
-1 - Memory protect violation (segment fault).
-2 - T-bit trap or BPT instruction executed.
-3 - IOT instruction executed.
+If a user program and ODT both have SST vectors enabled for a condition that then occurs, ODT receives the trap.
+As released, ODT has seven vectors enabled.
+Only vector number 6 (TRAP instruction executed) is disabled.
+ODT's handling of vector 6 can be enabled by the user through the V command.
+The V command enables ODT's handling of all SST vectors, and writes the addresses of ODT's trap entry points into the table used by the SVDB\$ Executive directive (see the Executive Reference Manual of the host system). \$nV Value n SST Vector Register O - Odd address reference in word instruction.
+(Also, on some PDP-11 processors (e.g., PDP-11/45), the execution of an illegal instruction is trapped here rather than